Llandow Circuit: History

 The circuit fell into disrepair, losing its track licence in 1977, thus in the 1980s, stock car racing, grass tracking and sheep grazing became more usual uses.
 A race and rally school, go-karting and general testing continued until the owners resurfaced and reshaped the track with a 9 m-wide strip of tarmac, enabling the Motor Sports Association Sprint license to be regained in 2001.
-The circuit is now a popular venue for track days.
+The circuit is now a popular venue for track days. supercar experience days, MSUK testing sessions, track days, filming and photoshoots.

 The circuit remains privately owned by the descendants of Jack Evans.